 Instead of being employed by the carriers, independent agents need to be contracted with individual plans to sell them.

 Some of the most common agents you’ll work with, and the kind you can connect with on Medicareful, are independent.
-Unlike captive agents, independent agents can work with multiple carriers.
+Unlike captive agents, independent agents can work with multiple carriers, sometimes called insurance brokers or Medicare insurance brokers.
 Instead of being employed by the carriers, independent agents need to be contracted with individual plans to sell them.
 This means they can only sell plans they’re contracted to sell and earn commission from a carrier for a sale.
-Both types of agents can help you, but unless you’re only interested in a plan from one carrier, we suggest working with an independent agent.
+Both types of agents can help you, but unless you’re only interested in a plan from one carrier, we suggest working with an independent agent or Medicare broker.

 ● ● ●